 We process all online transactions using a secure payment gateway that is compliant with the National Consumer Credit Protection Amendment (Credit Cards) Regulations 2018.
 We take all reasonable measures to ensure that credit/debit card and personal information are protected.
 We also recommend that individuals take appropriate security precautions when accessing the internet via public Wi-Fi networks or shared computers.

 Transfer of information outside Australia

 Generally, Diabetes Victoria will not send personal information outside Australia.
-In the rare cases that this may be necessary, Diabetes Victoria will only send this personal information if the recipient of the information is bound by a scheme that is substantially similar to the APPs or Diabetes Victoria has obtained consent.
+In the rare cases that this may be necessary, Diabetes Victoria will only send this personal information if the recipient of the information is bound by a scheme that is substantially similar to the Australian Privacy Principles or Diabetes Victoria has obtained consent.

 Access to and correction of personal information

 Under the Privacy Act (Australian Privacy Principles 12 and 13) individuals have the right to ask for access to personal information that we hold about them and ask that we correct that personal information at any time.

 If individuals require access to, or wish to update their personal information, they should contact us as below.
 If a request is denied, we will provide written notification of our reasons and explain how a complaint can be lodged.
 We will ask for identity verification before providing access to or correcting the information and will endeavour to make the process as simple as possible.

 If we make a correction and we have disclosed the incorrect information to others, individuals can ask us to advise those others about the correction.
 We must do so unless there is a valid reason not to.

 Requests for access to and/or correction of documents containing personal information held by Diabetes Victoria will be handled in accordance with the Freedom of Information Act 1982 (Victoria).